 Proteins can bind directly to the nucleic acid or indirectly through other bound proteins, effectively creating a hierarchy of interactions.
 The strength of these interactions influence which assays or approaches are best for studying complex assembly.
 Some of these interactions are transient and require stabilization through chemical crosslinking prior to isolation of the complexes.
 Understanding how proteins interact with nucleic acids, determining what proteins are present in these protein-nucleic acid complexes and identifying the nucleic acid sequence/structure required to assemble these complexes are vital to understanding the role these complexes play in regulating cellular processes.

 A major function of protein–DNA interactions is to manage the extensive length of the genetic material contained in each cell.
 Chromosomes have evolved to package, store and move DNA throughout the cell, but they also play a role in transcriptional regulation.
-Chromosome remodeling allows selective portions of a chromosome to be unraveled so that the DNA is available for gene transcription or to remain tightly packaged so that transcription of the encoded genes is completely silenced.
+Chromosome remodeling allows selective portions of a chromosome to be unraveled so that the DNA is available for gene transcription, or to remain tightly packaged so that transcription of the encoded genes is completely silenced.

 5' and 3' UTRs

 The UTR regions of mRNA contain sequence elements that recruit RNA-binding proteins for post-transcriptional regulation and protein translation.
-In addition, these elements promote transcript stability or degradation and can direct subcellular localization of the RNA.
-These RNA regulatory elements range in length but rely on both primary and secondary structure for protein binding.
+In addition, these elements promote transcript stability or degradation, and they can direct subcellular localization of the RNA.
+These RNA regulatory elements vary in length but rely on both primary and secondary structure for protein binding.
 For example, iron regulation in the cell is a tightly regulated process where a protein–RNA interaction is key to maintaining iron homeostasis.
 Target genes, such as the iron storage protein ferritin or the transferrin receptor, contain a small (~28 nucleotides) consensus iron responsive element (IRE) in their respective 5' or 3' UTR.
 The iron responsive protein (IRP) responds to cellular iron status by binding the IRE element.
 Under iron-starved conditions, IRP remains bound to the IRE element to suppress translation of iron storage proteins.
 Under iron-rich conditions, IRE binding activity of IRP is lost and iron storage proteins are translated.
 Many of these RNA consensus elements have been identified and classified into different families based on sequence and function.
-The 3' UTR also contains recognition elements for miRNA, which are responsible for repression of protein translation of the coding mRNA.
+The 3' UTR also contains recognition elements for miRNA, which are responsible for repressing protein translation of the coding mRNA.

-MicroRNAs (miRNAs) are a large and ubiquitous class of non-coding RNAs that regulate post-transcriptional silencing of target mRNA.
+MicroRNAs (miRNAs) are a large and ubiquitous class of noncoding RNAs that regulate post-transcriptional silencing of target mRNA.
 Over 700 miRNAs have been identified in the human genome.
-MicroRNA have binding recognition sequences in 57.8% of human mRNAs, with 72% containing of those mRNAs having multiple miRNA recognition sites.
+MicroRNAs have binding recognition sequences in 57.8% of human mRNAs, with 72% containing of those mRNAs having multiple miRNA recognition sites.
 The miRNA begins as a 70–100 nucleotide transcribed RNA (pre-miRNA) containing a 6–8 nucleotide seed region at the 5' end for mRNA binding.
 The miRNA is then cleaved by DROSHA, a nuclear endoribonuclease III.
 The pre-miRNA then associates with double-stranded RNA-binding proteins and is actively exported to the cytoplasm, dependent on Exportin 5 and Ran GTPase.
 The pre-miRNA is then further processed in a ribonucleoprotein (RNP) complex consisting of Argonaute proteins and Dicer (endoribonuclease III), which cleaves the pre-miRNA into the mature 19–22 nucleotide miRNA.
 The miRNA-Argonaute complex then binds to target genes and recruits additional unidentified proteins for regulation of target genes.

-In most cases, the mRNA regulation results in repression of translation through mRNA degradation, deadenylation or storage in Cytoplasmic mRNA Processing Bodies (P-bodies), but mRNA translation may also be upregulated.
+In most cases, the mRNA regulation results in repression of translation through mRNA degradation, deadenylation or storage in cytoplasmic mRNA processing bodies (P-bodies), but mRNA translation may also be up-regulated.
 Several models of mRNA repression and degradation have been proposed, but a single accepted model has not yet been adopted.
-MicroRNA research is rapidly expanding and key Protein-RNA interactions are being investigated to further understand the role of miRNA in cell growth, differentiation and carcinogenesis.
+MicroRNA research is rapidly expanding and key protein–RNA interactions are being investigated to further understand the role of miRNA in cell growth, differentiation and carcinogenesis.

 For Research Use Only.
 Not for use in diagnostic procedures.